DavidSouther/ailly/README.md

 1. Create a file named `.aillyrc` with "You are a farmer writing jokes for your other barnyard animals."
    - Include other system prompts, level setting expectations. etc.
    - Run Ailly with the same command, and see how the joke changes.
-1. Create more numbered files, such as `20_knock_knock.md` with "Turn the chicken joke into a knock knock joke."
+1. Create more numbered files, such as `20_knock_knock.md` that contains teh following text: "Turn the chicken joke into a knock-knock joke."
 1. Run Ailly using NodeJS: `npx @ailly/cli 20_knock_knock.md`
-   - `20_knock_knock.md.ailly.md` will have the new knock knock joke based on the chicken joke it first wrote!
+   - `20_knock_knock.md.ailly.md` now contains the new knock knock joke based on the updated chicken joke it wrote!

+To use Ailly more easily, install the latest version with `npm install @ailly/cli`, after which the command `ailly` will run Ailly.

 ### System Context